math09/Twoutch/README.md

 ## Start project

-For start the project, use one of this following comand :
+For start the project, use one of this following command :

 - npm run dev